mikeebowen/ooxml-validator-vscode/README.md

 - Validates Office Open XML files against Office Perpetual 2007, 2010, 2013, 2016, 2019, 2021, or Microsoft 365 Subscription _Defaults to Microsoft 365 Subscription_
 - Creates optional CSV or JSON log file of the errors.

-## Requirements

-The OOXML Validator requires that either the [.NET Install Tool for Extension Authors](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-runtime) VS Code extension be installed or the `ooxml.dotNetPath` must be set in settings.json to the absolute path to the .Net Runtime.

 ## Usage

 To validate an OOXML file, right click on the file to validate and select "Validate OOXML".
 This displays the validation errors in the VS Code window.
 If `ooxml.outPutFilePath` is set, a log of the validation errors is created (defaults to .csv).